 Motor Vehicle and Trailer Excise

 All motor vehicles registered in Massachusetts are subject to an annual excise tax, Mass.
 General Law Chapter 60A.
 The excise tax is levied by the town in which the vehicle is garaged.
 Information for the excise tax is issued to the town by the Registry of Motor Vehicles.
 It is the taxpayer’s responsibility to make certain the Registry of Motor Vehicles records are accurate.
-The tax is levied at the rate of $25.00 per thousand dollars of value, based on a percentage of the original manufacturer’s list price as follows:
+The tax is levied at the rate of $25.00 per thousand dollars of value and is based on the Manufacturer's Suggested Retail Price.

 If your vehicle is sold, traded, stolen, totaled or moved out of state, you may be entitled to an abatement of all or a portion of that motor vehicle’s excise.
 The excise will be prorated to the month the registration was cancelled or transferred.
 Application for abatement must be made through the Assessors’ office.
 Please include a copy of your Plate Return Receipt, Lost Plate Receipt or the Registration of the vehicle that the license plate was transferred to and documentation indicating what was done with the vehicle i.e. name and address of the person or dealership the vehicle was sold or traded to, proof from insurance company of theft or total loss or out of state registration (indicating the vehicle being moved out of state).